 - Maturity Level 3 – Defined – Process inputs and outputs are defined, training established, metrics established, the level of risk is understood, and processes are audited.

 - Maturity Level 4 – Quantitatively Managed – As an organization moves toward Level 4, decisions are based on quantifiable data.
-Leadership leverages process KPIs (Key Performance Indicators) and CSFs (Critical Success Factors) to evaluate the health of a process.
+Leadership leverages process KPIs (Key Performance Indicators) and CSFs (Critical Success Factors) to evaluate a process’s health.
 Also, these same metrics may be established for projects and programs.

-- Maturity Level 5 – Optimizing – Once we move toward Level 5, we are making great data-based decisions and need to re-focus the direction from process execution to optimization of the process for future iterations.
+- Maturity Level 5 – Optimizing – Once we move toward Level 5, we make significant data-based decisions.
+We need to re-focus the direction from process execution to optimization of the process for future iterations.
 This could include automation and integration with non-IT processes and multiple toolsets.
-The goal is optimizing against a greater goal.
+The goal is to optimize against a greater purpose.

 Incident Management Process Maturity

 Most ITIL Assessments will evaluate the ITIL process to see where they rate against the five levels above.
-If we think back to ITIL basics, each process has “process activities” which are used to carry out a given process.
+If we think back to ITIL basics, each method has “process activities” used to carry out a given function.
 The maturity of an entire process may be broken down into the process activity subcategories.
 For example, most organizations use a basic Incident Management process (or practice in ITIL4) with the following activities: